IdanZiv97/EyeSee/Server/README.md

-# EyeSee - Server
+# EyeSee - Server - feature/stores
-Server portion of EyeSee
+Working on logic of handling changes to the stores of a user.